scriptfoundry/karma-requirejs-mock/README.md

     root/
       + scripts/
         + dist/             # For minified production code
         + lib/              # For your require.js module code
           + Bar/            # a namespaced submodule
             - Baz.js        # module called 'Bar/Baz'
-          - Foo.js
+          - Foo.js          # module called 'Foo'
-        - main.js # The entry point for your application
+        - main.js           # the entry point for your application
         + test/
           - karma.conf.js
           - karma.start
           - main.js         # The entry point for testing your library
-          + node_modules
+          + node_modules/
           + specs/
-            - BarBazSpec.js
+            - BarBazSpec.js # spec file for Bar/Baz
-            - FooSpec.js
+            - FooSpec.js    # spec for Foo
           + vendor/         # Any third-party modules that will only be used in the tests
-        + vendor/ # Your application's third-party modules
+        + vendor/           # Third-party modules for your application

 Use `r.js` to compile your application into the `dist` folder.
 Be sure to keep all `test` code out of your application's `main.js`.